 IAHAIO members, as part of the terms and conditions of membership, are asked to adhere to the principles set out in the White Paper.
 The following IAHAIO member organizations have agreed to adopt these principles:

 IAHAIO members, as part of the terms and conditions of IAHAIO membership, are asked to adhere to the principles set out in the White Paper.
-The following IAHAIO member organisations have agreed to adopt these principles:

 Challenges facing the field of HAI at an international level are numerous.
 For example, the numerous and various terminologies of Animal Assisted Intervention result in confusion.
 There is also a dearth of guidelines regarding those involved, especially concerning the animals.

 Recognising the urgency to address the issues above, IAHAIO established an international task force in 2013 charged with the responsibility of clarifying and making recommendations on AAI terminologies and definitions and outlining ethical practices for the wellbeing of animals involved.